pablovegan/Python-tips-tools/README.md

 ### Modules

 Simply, a module is a `.py` file consisting of Python code.
 A module can define functions, classes and variables...
 Python modules should more or less follow this structure:

 1. Module docstrings should appear at the very beginning, just before the imports.
 2. Imports should follow this order: standard Python library, third party and local libraries, each group separated by one empty line.
 Also, one should not import from more than one library per line.
 3. Module constants, separated from the imports by two empty lines.
 Constants should follow the `UPPER_CASE_WITH_UNDERSCORES` naming convention.
 4. Functions, separated again by two empty lines.
 Function names should follow the `lower_case_with_underscores` convention.
 5. Exception classes.
 6. Normal classes.
 Classes names should stick to the `CapitalizedWords` convention.

+There is no exact rule on how much code should be in each module, but, ideally, each module should have one purpose (as with functions).
+For example, the purpose of our modules are defining the `Vector` class and creating some linear transforms for those vectors with the `LinearMap` class and its subclasses.

 ### Objects and classes